 Once a shortlist of candidates has been selected, the next step is to meet them

 When meeting your potential employee for the first time, most companies opt for a formal interview process.
 The employee dresses up in a suit and tie and sits around the table with a lot of old people trying to determine if they are quality.

 In reality, this is a terrible process, the poor potential employee is so nervous during the interview, they battle to get their words out.
 Another awful technique is asking the graduate technical questions from your industry to see if they have the technical ability.
 There is no way the graduate would know anything from your industry.
 Accept that you are getting a clean slate with enough logic to have passed their engineering degree.

 A better process to follow is to select an informal venue for the interview.
 Lunch at the local coffee shop would be a better option, for instance.
 When having the interview—surround the graduate with other younger employees that understands their way of thinking.
 This ensures that they are a lot more comfortable and you will meet the real person as a consequence.

 Although it’s very hard to determine from one interview if the candidate will fit into your organization, you should get an idea from these processes.

 4. Vacation Work

-By offering vacation work to a number of students, employees get cheap labour to execute some basic tasks as well as get the opportunity to get to know their potential future employees.
+By offering vacation work to several students, employees get cheap labour to execute some basic tasks as well as get the opportunity to get to know their potential future employees.

 Having a relationship with your local university is also a very important part of recruiting new employees.
 We have found that working with the university on research and development—while paying the university and students for their work, gives a great platform to recruit graduate employees.

 In reality, there is no set way to recruit new people to your business.
-Every company has their own way of executing this process.
-Companies and managers recruiting people should however, think about the techniques mentioned above during their recruitment process, in order to attract the correct talent to their company.
+Every company has their way of executing this process.
+Companies and managers recruiting people should, however, think about the techniques mentioned above during their recruitment process, to attract the correct talent to their company.